PAHO Ethics Review Committee (PAHOERC)

 - Research: any social science, biomedical, behavioral, or epidemiological activity that entails systematic collection or analysis of data with the primary intent to develop or contribute to generalizable knowledge.

-What is the PAHOERC review process like and how long does it take?
+What is the PAHOERC review process and how long does it take?

 The specific steps in the process are:

-3. External peer review (approx. 10 days, when necessary)
+- External peer review (approx. 10 days, if deemed necessary).

 - Brief background and justification